wkrueger/nextpress/README.md

 On VSCode: F1 > Run build task > Watch at server/tsconfig.json.

-Server (compiled) will be available at `./nextpress/<file>.js`.
+Server (compiled) will be available at `.nextpress/<file>.js`.
 The first time you run it it may complain something and create an `envfile.env` which you should edit.
-The required variables depend on which `defaultContexts` that are added on `server/index.ts`.
+The required variables depend on which `defaultContexts` are added on `server/index.ts`.

 ```
 WEBSITE_ROOT="http://localhost:8080"